AntonioJBT/pipeline_example/README.rst

     sqlite> SELECT * FROM pipeline_example_minimal_counts;
     sqlite> .exit

-    # On the cluster (you need to setup the appropriate configuration for your cluster):
+    # On the cluster (you need to setup the appropriate configuration for your cluster)
     # Clean up previous test:
     rm -rf pipeline.log pipeline_example_minimal_counts.load csvdb pipeline_example_minimal.counts
     # Run on the cluster, scripts are short but you may still want to nohup it: